If you consider starting an LLC in Maine, this blog post will outline the process and help your business.

 This is a common misconception and an unneeded expense for most LLCs in the state - there are no fees associated with the filing or not filing your Operating Agreement.

 Step 4: File Maine LLC Certificate of Formation

 Among all other legal documents like the operating agreement, the Certificate of Formation is the most important for a Maine LLC.

 The Certificate of Formation is essential for making a limited liability company official in Maine as well as any other state they plan to do business with.

 - Name (the company's legal title)

-- Registered agent (who will receive mail on behalf of the company)
+- A registered agent (who will receive mail on behalf of the company)